wp-plugins/subscriptiondna/readme.txt

 For screenshots, please signup for a sandbox demonstration at http://www.SubscriptionDNA.com/contact/

 == Changelog ==
-= 1.0.1 =
-We've simplified the plugin by auto-creating the various member pages.
-We've updated and enhanced the post and category access rules to validate for multiple services.
-We've adjusted some conditional statements to work better for php4 or php5.

-= 1.0.2 =
-minor adjustment required to profile screen

-= 1.0.3 =
-payment and subscription method enhancements adjust layout of default member screens modify js function naming to better prevent colliding js

 = 2.0 =
 <b>REST</b> api is now available in addition to original SOAP api.<br>
 password recovery reset option added.<br>